 That said, Topaz Photo AI works wonders if you’re looking for a tool to upscale, denoise, and sharpen moving objects.
 It will also gain the ability to remove objects in the near future.

-Fotor and Lensa: Free AI photo editor apps for mobile
+Free AI photo editor apps for Android

 All of the other AI image editors on this list require either a powerful computer or an internet connection.
 This is because AI processing of any kind (even text-based chatbots like ChatGPT) requires lots of computing power.
-But if you don’t need absolute perfection, we can still recommend a couple of AI photo editing apps you can download right to your smartphone.
+But if you don’t need absolute perfection, we can still recommend a couple of AI photo editing apps you can download right to your Android or iOS smartphone.

-Fotor is a cross-platform image editing app that has been around for a decade at this point.
+- Fotor: A cross-platform image editing app that has been around for a decade at this point.
 It recently also gained a bunch of AI features that range from basics like background removal to fun ones like cartoon-izer.
 It also has a built-in free image generator, which you can use to conjure up pictures using just text.